-If you already have a LiU-ID from previous studies, you only need to register for the course at the student portal.
+If you already have a LiU-ID from previous studies, you only need to register for the course via the Student Portal.
 If you have forgotten your password, visit minit.liu.se/activation and follow the instructions.
-If you have forgotten your LiU-ID username or if it has been disabled or deleted, send a request for account reactivation to firstname.lastname@example.org.
+If you have forgotten your LiU-ID username or have other questions, contact email@example.com.

 Step 2: Access Lisam - your digital course room and student portal

 Here you will also find the Student Portal, where you can, among other things, register and sign up for exams.
-Note: You can access Lisam as you have been admitted, but certain functions will not be available until you have registered, but it is good to get familiar with the system before your classes start.
+Note: You can access Lisam as soon as you have been admitted, but certain functions such as email will not be available until you have registered.
+It is good to get familiar with the system before your classes start.